A Stranger from Somewhere: Plot

 After his arrival, Dippy filches many of the guests of their valuables.
 When the guests notice the missing items, they call the police.
 The police show up and investigate while the thieves gather their loot and escape.

 Olga needs to ensure the real Brockton does not appear at the hotel while Dippy runs his con game.
 Olga instructs her gang to chloroform the real Brockton, then dispose of him in a cellar.
 Dippy turns up at the wrong time, and they chloroform Dippy instead.
 Unbeknownst to the crooks, the real Brockton has already departed for the hotel.

 The real Brockton arrives at the hotel unaware of previous events.
 Still bothered about his poor manners and horsemanship, Agnes coldly greets him.
 The dejected Brockton is about to leave when he sees a couple of horses.
 He soothes the animals and then takes one for a short ride.
 Besides demonstrating his riding skills, it amazed Agnes how gentlemanly he had become.
 Agnes renews her interest in Brockton.

-Brockton is on the verge of proposing to Agnes when he sees Olga and Dana.
+Brockton is about to propose to Agnes when he sees Olga and Dana.
 The con artists, believing Brockton is Dippy, encourage him to propose marriage to Agnes.
 Brockton proposes, and Agnes promises to marry him.
 Still thinking Brockton is Dippy, the hustlers discuss how they will divide the stolen loot.
 Agnes overhears this conversation and becomes exasperated.
-She confronts Brockton and invites him to meet her in the city, where they will straighten out this mess.
+She confronts Brockton and invites him to meet her in the city to straighten out this mess.

 After Agnes leaves, Brockton berates the miscreants while claiming ignorance about their caper.
-Olga realizes this Brockton is not Dippy.
+Olga realizes that Brockton is not Dippy.
 Agnes and Olga return to the city on the same train, where Olga believes she hears Agnes planning an elopement.
 Once in the town, Olga knows she must quickly locate Dippy.
 Olga finds a trapped Dippy and releases him.
 She tells him to hurry to the Darling mansion since he must elope with Agnes before the Brockton arrives.
 Olga tells Dippy they will meet him at the estate.

 The Black hats show up at the mansion.
 When Dippy cannot persuade Agnes to elope, they decide to kidnap Agnes.
 Brockton arrives and senses Agnes's predicament.
 A fight breaks out between Brockton and the crooks.
 During the melee, Agnes breaks free and calls the police.
 The police arrive and arrest the bad guys.
 Sam Brockton explains everything to Agnes.
-They rediscover their love for each other, marry and live happily ever after.
+They rediscover their love for each other, marry, and live happily ever after.